adzaria/blueprint-go-server/README.md

 ### The Drivers & Frameworks layer

+The "Drivers & Frameworks" layer contains the "implementation details" we got rid of from the core.
+It has the database object, web frameworks, logger...
+Everything that would polute our tests, have side effects or perform api calls goes there.

 ## Dependency injection 💉

 This architecture relies heavily on dependency injection, meaning each layer receives the objects it can call.
 Notice how all dependencies point inward.
 Which means outside layers depend on the inside layers.
 Which means a file in an inner circle never import a file from an upper level.
 If it does, something probably failed.